How to Potty Train a Puppy

 White dog sitting in a create

 Different pet parents will potty train puppies in different ways.
-Typically, pet parents depend on either a dog crate or a dog training pad.
-Each of these tools offers unique benefits during all stages of the training process.
+Typically, pet parents depend on either a dog training pad when learning how to house train a puppyEach of these tools offers unique benefits during all stages of the training process.

-If you plan on teaching your puppy to use training pads, you’ll need to first identify which variety best suits your dog’s needs and your preferences.
+If you plan on teaching your puppy to use training pads, you’ll need to first identify which variety best suits your furry friend's needs and your preferences.
 Choose pads that accommodate your dog’s size, and allow your puppy sufficient time to get familiar with the pad before they need to use it.
 Once your pet needs to go potty, guide them gently toward the pad and encourage them to eliminate.

 Make a Routine